 zero-load balance.
 A correct weight indication or representation of zero when there is no load on the load-receiving element.
-(See also "zero-load balance for an automatic-indicating scale," "zero-load balance for a non-automatic-indicating scale," "zero-load balance for a recording scale.")[2.20]
+(Also see "zero-load balance for an automatic-indicating scale," "zero-load balance for a nonautomatic-indicating scale," "zero-load balance for a recording scale.")
+[2.20]

-zero-load balance, automatic-indicating scale.
-A condition in which the indicator is at rest at, or oscillates through approximately equal arcs on either side of, the zero graduation.[2.20]
+zero-load balance, automatic-indicating scale. - A condition in which the indicator is at rest at, or oscillates through approximately equal arcs on either side of, the zero graduation.
+[2.20]

-zero-load balance, nonautomatic-indicating scale.
-A condition in which (a) the weighbeam is at rest at, or oscillates through approximately equal arcs above and below, the center of a trig loop; (b) the weighbeam or lever system is at rest at, or oscillates through approximately equal arcs above and below, a horizontal position or a position midway between limiting stops; or (c) the indicator of a balance indicator is at rest at, or oscillates through approximately equal arcs on either side of, the zero graduation.[2.20]
+zero-load balance, nonautomatic-indicating scale. - A condition in which (a) the weighbeam is at rest at, or oscillates through approximately equal arcs above and below, the center of a trig loop; (b) the weighbeam or lever system is at rest at, or oscillates through approximately equal arcs above and below, a horizontal position or a position midway between limiting stops; or (c) the indicator of a balance indicator is at rest at, or oscillates through approximately equal arcs on either side of, the zero graduation.
+[2.20]

-zero-load balance for a recording scale.
-A condition in which the scale will record a representation of zero load.[2.20]
+zero-load balance for a recording scale. - A condition in which the scale will record a representation of zero load.
+[2.20]

-zero-load reference (belt-conveyor scales).
-A zero-load reference value represents no load on a moving conveyor belt.
+zero-load reference (belt-conveyor scales). - A zero-load reference value represents no load on a moving conveyor belt.
 This value can be either; a number representing the electronic load cell output, a percentage of full scale capacity, or other reference value that accurately represents the no load condition of a moving conveyor belt.
 The no load reference value can only be updated after the completion of a zero load test.[2.21] (Added 2002)

-zero-setting mechanism.
-Means provided to attain a zero balance indication with no load on the load-receiving element.
-Three types of these mechanisms are:[2.20]
+zero-setting mechanism. - Means provided to attain a zero balance indication with no load on the load-receiving element.
+The types of zero-setting mechanisms are: [2.20, 2.22, 2.24]

-automatic zero-tracking mechanism.
-Automatic means provided to maintain the zero balance indication, within certain limits, without the intervention of an operator.[2.20, 2.22, 2.24]
+automatic zero-setting mechanism (AZSM). - Automatic means provided to set the zero-balance indication without the intervention of an operator.
+[2.22] (Added 2010)